fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://chaosdb.wiz.io/">-Critical Vulnerability in Microsoft Azure Cosmos DB</a>

+<a href="https://spyclub.tech/2022/12/14/unusual-cache-poisoning-akamai-s3/">-Unusual Cache Poisoning between Akamai and S3 buckets</a>

 <a href="https://medium.com/@sazouki/how-i-hacked-one-of-the-biggest-airline-in-the-world-e7810dc43791">-How I hacked one of the biggest Airline in the world</a>

 <a href="https://sinsinology.medium.com/bug-bounty-short-tips-as-image-b4075523e4ef">-Bug Bounty Short Tips as image</a>